There may be extremely rare occasions when we will need to deliver education remotely. Examples of these occasions could be:

 Parent Expectations – in addition, please view the live lessons expectations here

-- Your child/ren should access Google Classroom every day – they need your support to do this.
+- Your child/ren should access Google Classroom every day where required – they need your support to do this.
 We have ensured that live lessons do not clash with other siblings in different year groups to make it more manageable for you.

 - Your child/ren should watch their teacher’s welcome video on Google Classroom to help them access the work set that day.